input-output-hk/cardano-docs.iohk.io/_docs/cardano/updating.md

 ### Proposal Accumulation

-Proposals are stored in mempool or gathered from the blockchain in order to figure out which proposal is adopted, and whether or not the current node has to participate in voting.
-No matter whether a change in proposal state comes from the network / mempool, or from loading blockchain, it is stored in the `PollModifier` data structure and applied appropriately.
+Proposals are stored in a mempool or gathered from the blockchain in order to figure out which proposal is adopted, and whether or not the current node has to participate in voting.
+No matter whether a change in proposal state comes from the network/mempool, or from loading the blockchain, it is stored in the `PollModifier` data structure and applied appropriately.

-### Updating Mempool
+### Updating the Mempool

 As nodes deserialize [payloads of update system messages](/protocols/binary-protocols/#update-system), they modify